gitpod-io/gitpod/docs/self-hosted/install/nodes.md

 We recommend you change those two paths so that they're located on an SSD or some other form of fast local storage.

 To do this:
- 1. Create a file `values.nodes.yaml` with the following content:
+ 1. Merge the following into your `values.custom.yaml`:
     ```yaml
     components:
       nodeDaemon: